rclone/rclone/docs/content/putio.md

 Paths are specified as `remote:path`

-put.io paths may be as deep as required, eg `remote:directory/subdirectory`.
+put.io paths may be as deep as required, e.g.
+`remote:directory/subdirectory`.

 The initial setup for put.io involves getting a token from put.io